+Even though it is technically not illegal to travel with large amounts of cash, it is definitely suspicious to many law enforcement officers.
+Carrying a large amount of cash can result in asset forfeiture and seizure, even if you are not arrested for an offense.
 Welcome to the world of asset forfeiture.
-Even though it is technically not illegal to travel with large amounts of cash, it is definitely suspicious to many law enforcement officers.
-In fact, carrying a large amount of cash can result in asset forfeiture and seizure, even if you are not arrested for an offense.

 How does Asset Forfeiture work?

 Forfeiture is a judicial construct where the government pursues the outright taking of private property on the basis that it is linked to crime.
 There are two bases most commonly used to seize and forfeit property.
 First, the Government may try to establish that targeted property is ill-gotten gains (proceeds) of crime.
 In the alternative, it could allege that property, like a vehicle, is used to aid (facilitate) a crime.
 Obviously, forfeiture is designed to take away the motivating factor for crime, which is greed.
 In fact, administrative, civil, and criminal forfeiture recoveries have resulted in the growth of the DOJ’s Asset Forfeiture Fund (AFF) which had a net balance of more than 2.5 billion in 2014.
 By the way, the Treasury Department has its own asset forfeiture fund known as the Treasury Executive Office for Asset Forfeiture (TEOAF).
 It also has hundreds of millions of dollars.